ycdzj/win-mover.nvim/README.md

 ## Features

-- Window Mover Mode similar to [WinShift.nvim](https://github.com/sindrets/winshift.nvim)
+- Window Move Mode similar to [WinShift.nvim](https://github.com/sindrets/winshift.nvim)
 - Ignore side windows so they stay where they are
 - Simple implementation